DisColow/reps-counter/readme.md

 Press the center button to reset the app (counter to 0 and flush the logs)

+Scroll down to access the settings and toggle sound effects

 # Preview

 [Use me here !](https://discolow.github.io/reps-counter/)

 # Screenshot

 ![Screenshot](docs/screenshot.png)
 The buttons area take up the whole screen

 If you scroll, you can see the press timestamps and delta

 # Possible improvements :

-* Use computer keyboard arrow keys to increase/decrease score
+- Use computer keyboard arrow keys to increase/decrease score
-* Turn off sound effects